mahikumar7781/KUMAR/README.md

-# KUMAR
+# My Website

-A simple static website built using HTML, CSS, and JavaScript.
-This project contains the frontend files for my personal or demo website.
-The site includes responsive design, basic styling, and interactive elements
+This is a simple static website created using plain HTML, CSS, and JavaScript.

+## Features
+- Fully responsive design
+- Clean layout
+- Easy to navigate
+- No backend required

+## Deployment

+This site is deployed using GitHub Pages.

+## Author

+- KUMARASWAMY
+- Contact: kumaraswamyk495@gmail.com